Kontent-ai-consulting/kontent-ai-model-accelerator/README.md

 ### Execution

-> We do not recommend importing data back to your production environment directly.
-Instead, we recommend that you create
+> [!CAUTION]
-> a new environment based on your production and test the import first.
-If the import completes successfully, you may
+> **We do not recommended importing into a production environment directly** (without proper testing).
+Instead you
-> swap environments or run it again on the production.
+> should first create a testing environment and run the script there to make sure everything works as you intended to.

 List available templates: